 This is a trivial metaphor of something tragic about America.
 We say we care for children, we say we love our children, we say children are important, but reality does not match what we say out loud.
 Millions of children are hungry.
 Millions do not receive adequate medical care.
 Millions do not have access to mental health care.
 Millions are in deficient academic environments.
 Millions suffer from abuse and neglect.
 And what is completely shocking is that every child in America could be killed any day in any neighborhood while sitting in a classroom.
 Twenty-two shootings have occured this year alone in America’s schools.

-A February, 2018 NY Times article states, “When a gunman killed 20 first graders and six adults with an assault rifle at Sandy Hook Elementary School in 2012, since then there have been at least 239 school shootings nationwide.”
+A February, 2018 NY Times article states, “Since a gunman killed 20 first graders and six adults with an assault rifle at Sandy Hook Elementary School in 2012, there have been at least 239 school shootings nationwide.”

 Frankly, I am grieving not only the horrendous loss of life, but I am not proud that our nation does not care about children.
 If we did, the facts would be different.
 Elementary school children would not be slaughtered.